Powerlearnproject/se-assignment-day-2-git-and-github-sirarwa/README.md

 6. Merging tools help resolve conflicts that arise when multiple developers modify the same files.
 7. It facilitates the management of releases and deployments.
 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?
-Step-by-Step Process of creating a repository on GitHub
+✔Process of creating a repository on GitHub.

 1. Log in to GitHub account with your credentials
 2. In the top-right corner, click the "+" (plus) icon and select "New repository."